Connect with others who understand.

 Prolonged Wound Healing

-Smoking is known to make wound healing slower, increase the risk of infection, and lead to excessive scarring.
+Cigarette use is known to delay the healing process, increase the risk of infection, and lead to excessive scarring.
 This effect can harm people with active eczema flares that ooze or peel, or with areas of cracked or open skin.

 Contact Dermatitis

-The potential allergens in e-cigarette vapor often lead to eczema skin symptoms.
-It may be hard to conduct a patch test to see which ingredients you are allergic to, as there are so many ingredients in vape liquid that could be potential allergens.
+Allergens in e-cigarette vapor often lead to eczema skin symptoms.
+Vape liquid contains many ingredients that could cause a reaction.
+For that reason, it may be hard to conduct a patch test to see which ingredients you’re allergic to.
 For example, if you heat vapor with a coil made of nickel, it may cause contact dermatitis on the hand holding the vape.

 Itchiness